-• Register Mode: the operand is the contents of a processor register.
+Register Mode: the operand is the contents of a processor register; the name of the register is given.
+Ex.

 Add R2, R0, R1

 - This instruction uses the Register mode for all 3 operands. - Registers R0 and R1 hold the two source operands, while R2 is the destination operand.